0x5ubt13/qool-jekyll_step_by_step-loop/_posts/2019-01-22-jekyll-step-by-step-tutorial.md

 ```

 ### 16) Comment the theme
-We are going to comment the line, saying jekyll to load a theme.
+We are going to comment the line saying, jekyll to load a theme.
 > $ vim _config.yml

 #### Input: